 Alexio confronts Zilar in a climactic fight against hopeless odds as tragedy devastates his world.
 Years later, Alexio, and the Olympian Gods are forced to battle a renegade deity who seeks dominion over the entire world.

 Book Three in the Forest of Allund Trilogy.
-Coming soon in paperback and Kindle.
+Now available on Kindle.

 A Final Thrust at the Zilar, and a Renegade God Invades the Forest of Allund…

 Two tales conclude this series.
 In the first, Alexio Sopholus comes up with a dangerous and desperate plan to finally end the Zilar war.
 He, his wife, and several loyal companions make a dangerous journey to a place where he can challenge the leader Zilar directly.
 Along the way he finds many new friends, and learns much new knowledge that allows him to carry out his plan.
 After several confrontations, Alexio and his friends are faced with the full might of the Zilar.
 Their only hope is to make a desperate last attack against overwhelming odds against the Zilar himself and his minions.
 At the same time a great tragedy befalls the three kingdoms that will devastate life for years, causing untold death and destruction, and the deaths of many friends.

 In the second tale, several peaceful years have passed by when the kingdoms are faced with a lethal threat even greater than the Zilar.
 A renegade god and his followers invade the world causing panic and destruction.
 This new god seeks nothing less than to displace the Olympian Gods of this world and have the people bow down to him instead.
 The kingdoms, the mages, the armies, and the gods themselves must band together to defeat this interloper or face extinction.
 The battle will be long, vicious, and without any quarter given.
 Many will die in the conflagration.
 The final battle will tax the strength of both gods and men and force Alexio into making the ultimate sacrifice.